Defender Europe 20 Plus - Wet Gap Training

-Polish water safety rescue soldiers assigned to both the 2nd and 5th Regiments standby as water while U.S. Soldiers participate in a joint forces river crossing mission at Drawsko Pomorskie Training Area, Poland, June 8, 2020.
+A M2 Bradley Infantry Fighting Vehicle crosses a bridge built by the 2nd and 5th Polish Engineer Regiment for the first time in history at the Drawsko Pomorskie Training Area, Poland, June 8, 2020.
 Exercise Allied Spirit, a DEFENDER-Europe 20 linked exercise, originally scheduled for May, takes place at Drawsko Pomorskie Training Area, Poland, June 15-19, 2020.
 Approximately 6,000 U.S. and Polish Soldiers are taking part in the exercise.
 The modified exercise will test a division-sized unit's ability to conduct a deliberate water crossing, integrate with alliance capabilities, and establish a common intelligence operation picture.
 The exercise, modified in response to COVID-19, operates in accordance with the guidance directed by DoD and host nations.
 All U.S. Soldiers and civilians involved in the exercise completed a 14-day quarantine and were tested for COVID-19 upon arrival with additional health screenings if necessary.
 For more information about Allied Spirit and DEFENDER-Europe, visit www.eur.army.mil/DefenderEurope.
 (U.S. Army photo by Spc.
 Javan Johnson)

 |Date Taken: